wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-devices/includes/4-automate-windows-deployment-autopilot.md

 For Windows Autopilot to work, you'll need to create a deployment profile.
 It's good practice to configure the default Autopilot deployment profile for regular user permissions first before starting the deployment profiles with administrator permissions.

+Note that Intune for Education only supports user-driven mode and doesn't require you to configure company branding.

 ### Group Autopilot-registered devices using a group tag

 When creating Windows Autopilot policies, it's a good idea to create a group tag.
 Creating a group tag rule will automatically populate a group with devices as they complete the Autopilot registration process.